Picture groups and maximal green sequences: Introduction

 \begin{defn} By a \und{lateral ordering} $\le $ on a set of real Schur roots $\cS$ we mean a total ordering on $\cS$ satisfying the following for any $\alpha,\beta\in\cS$. \begin{enumerate} \item If $hom(\alpha,\beta)\neq0$ then $\alpha\le\beta$, where $hom(\alpha,\beta)=\dim_K\Hom_\Lambda(M_\alpha,M_\beta)$. \item If $ext(\alpha,\beta)\neq0$ then $\alpha>\beta$, where $ext(\alpha,\beta)=\dim_K\Ext_\Lambda(M_\alpha,M_\beta)$. \end{enumerate} \end{defn}

-\begin{rem} We now state several basic facts and some examples of $\cS$ with lateral ordering and some $\cS$ which do not admit such ordering. \begin{enumerate} \item If $\cS$ has lateral ordering then for all $\alpha, \beta \in \cS$, either $hom(\alpha,\beta)=0$ or $ext(\alpha,\beta)=0$. \item The left-to-right order of preprojective roots as they occur in the Auslander-Reiten quiver, together with any ordering on the summands of the middle term of each almost split sequence, is a lateral ordering. \item The set af all regular roots does not admit a lateral ordering. \item The simple roots can always be laterally ordered by taking $\alpha_i<\alpha_j$ whenever there is an arrow $j\to i$ in the quiver.\item If $\omega$ is a rightmost root in $\cS$ in lateral order then $ext(\beta,\omega)=0$ for all $\beta\in\cS$ and $hom(\omega,\beta')=0$ for all $\beta'\neq\omega\in\cS$. \item Any subset of a laterally ordered set of roots is laterally ordered with the same ordering. \end{enumerate} \end{rem}
+\begin{rem} We now state several basic facts and some examples of $\cS$ with lateral ordering and some $\cS$ which do not admit such ordering. \begin{enumerate} \item If $\cS$ has lateral ordering then for all $\alpha, \beta \in \cS$, either $hom(\alpha,\beta)=0$ or $ext(\alpha,\beta)=0$. \item The left-to-right order of preprojective roots as they occur in the Auslander-Reiten quiver, together with any ordering on the summands of the middle term of each almost split sequence, is a lateral ordering.
+(This is any total ordering on this set of roots so that $\alpha<\beta$ whenever there is a irreducible map $M_\alpha\to M_\beta$.) \item The set af all regular roots does not admit a lateral ordering. \item The simple roots can always be laterally ordered by taking $\alpha_i<\alpha_j$ whenever there is an arrow $j\to i$ in the quiver.\item If $\omega$ is a rightmost root in $\cS$ in lateral order then $ext(\beta,\omega)=0$ for all $\beta\in\cS$ and $hom(\omega,\beta')=0$ for all $\beta'\neq\omega\in\cS$. \item Any subset of a laterally ordered set of roots is laterally ordered with the same ordering. \end{enumerate} \end{rem}